jnaiman/csci-p-14110/lesson01/lecture01_p4.md

 ## Euler's Method with Gravity

-If we use the 3D position vector, $\vec{r}$, as the vector from the Star to the Planet to generalize:
+If we use the 3D position vector, $\vec{r}$, as the vector from the Star to the Planet *or* from center of Star/Planet to us:

 $\vec{r}\_{i+1} = \vec{r}\_i + \vec{v}\_i \Delta t$